two-tauers/k3s-alpine/README.md

     Set the IP and token into the `k3s-configs/agent.yaml` file.

-5. Prepare another SD card following steps 1-3, except in step 2, where the make command needs a different `exec` argument: `make install path=/mnt/sd name=<HOSTNAME> exec=agent`
+5. Prepare another SD card following steps 1-3, except in step 2, where the make command needs the agent config file: `make install path=/mnt/sd config=config/agent.yaml`

 6. The agent should join the cluster after booting.